kanimozhi2794/Spicy-Hut/README.md

 # Spicy-Hut
 A restaurant website with HTML5, CSS3 only.
-User's can view variety of Items, website Location.
+User's can view variety of Items, Restaurant Location.